The classification system of hiking trails in Taroko National Park:

 (Fax): +886-3-862-1523

-Or please check our "Online Application for the Park Entry Permits" website: https://npm.cpami.gov.tw/en/index.aspx
+Or please check our "Online Application for the Park Entry Permits" website: https://npm.nps.gov.tw/en/sitemap.aspx

-For the latest trail and highway opening conditions, please get on our website “News/Roads and Trails” for more details before your visit.
+For the latest trail and highway opening conditions, please get on our website “News>Roads and Trails” for more details before your visit.